OleVik/grav-plugin-static-generator/README.md

   - name: default
 ```

-Note that if you use the Admin plugin, a file with your configuration named `static-generator.yaml` will be saved in the `user/config/plugins/` folder once the configuration is saved in the Admin.
+Note that if you use the Admin plugin, a file with your configuration named `static-generator.yaml` will be saved in the `user/config/plugins/` folder once changed and saved in the Admin.

 ## Usage